toolness/calc/README.md

 ### Accessing the app container

-You'll likely want to run `manage.py` or `make` to do other things at some point.
+You'll likely want to run `manage.py` or `py.test` to do other things at some point.
 To do this, it's probably easiest to run:

 ```sh